Fidelity Bank Celebrates 2019 Compliances & Ethics Week | Leadership Newspaper

 Fidelity Bank Celebrates 2019 Compliances & Ethics Week

-As part of sustained efforts to promote ethical values and professionalism within the bank, Fidelity Bank Plc, yesterday disclosed plans to participate in this year edition of the Corporate Compliance and Ethics Week.
+As a way to demonstrate professionalism and promote ethical values within the bank, Fidelity Bank PLC will participate in this year’s edition of the Corporate Compliance and Ethics Week.

-Commencing on November 3 and running up until Friday, November 8, the bank has organised series of engagement that are part of the annual activities around the celebration.

-Commenting on the celebration, Fidelity Bank’s Managing Director/CEO, Nnamdi Okonkwo, pointed out that the bank remains committed to the highest standards of ethical and professional conduct in its dealings with customers.
+Commenting on the celebration, managing director and chief executive officer, Fidelity Bank Plc., Nnamdi Okonkwo said the bank remains committed to the highest standards of ethical and professional conduct in its dealings with customers.

-“Guided by the Fidelity Code of Business Conduct & Ethical Policy, we expect our employees to uphold its tenets always, and act in a way that reflects the bank’s principles.
-We have instituted an Ethics Committee to drive this agenda and intervene in guiding staff when necessary”, Okonkwo said.
+Okonkwo stated that, guided by the Fidelity Code of Business Conduct & Ethical Policy, employees of the bank are expected to uphold its tenets always and act in a way that reflects the bank’s principles disclosing that an Ethics Committee has been instituted to drive this agenda and intervene in guiding staff when necessary.

-Okonkwo also promised to put the best interest of its teeming customers first, adding that strict adherence to proper ethical values has helped sustain the bank’s standing as a socially responsible organisation and good corporate citizen.
+He also promised to put the best interest of its teeming customers first adding that strict adherence to proper ethical values has helped sustain the bank’s standing as a socially responsible organisation and good corporate citizen.

 MOST READ